 Saturday’s BOBB Loop

-NEW ROUTE FOR 2016: The family route is a fairly flat ride with about 700 feet of elevation gain over 13.2 miles.
+NEW ROUTE in 2016: The family route is a fairly flat ride with about 700 feet of elevation gain over 13.2 miles.
 This ride can be shortened to 7 miles by taking the "super not-so-secret-shortcut", depending on how far the little ones want to ride.
 It goes past the lunch spot, so folks can either stop for lunch or ride back to Natural Chimneys and drive to lunch.

 Sunday Lazy Metric